frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 `{{fw-avatar src="" alt=""}}` over `<fw-avatar src="" alt=""></fw-avatar>`?
 I think they won't have any preference at all and would therefore not even think to encapsulate this markup.

-We could go much furher then.
+We could go much further then.
 Why would we want to extend elements like `<button>` now?
 There is no need!
 We can use composition and pass the `commandfor` and `command` attributes to the native `<button>` element.

 ```html